- Oops!Something went wrong.Please try again later.

-Sanofi SNY reported third-quarter 2019 earnings of $1.07 per American depositary share, which beat the Zacks Consensus Estimate of 96 cents.
-Earnings increased 4.3% on a reported basis.
-At constant currency rates (CER), earnings were flat as lower costs were offset by lower revenues.
+Sanofi SNY reported third-quarter 2021 adjusted earnings of $1.29 per American depositary share, which beat the Zacks Consensus Estimate of $1.18 per share.
+Earnings rose 19.1% on a reported and constant currency rate (“CER”) basis, driven by top-line growth, improved margins and cost control.

 All growth rates mentioned below are on a year-on-year basis and at CER.